 What’s axiomatic is that the older a code base, the more a thorough code review is needed.
-This is because as the years go by, better techniques, tools, frameworks, platforms, and approaches come into existence.
-And therefore older code, by definition, never had an opportunity to take advantage of these improvements.
+This is because, as the years go by, better techniques, tools, frameworks, platforms, and approaches come into existence.
+Therefore, older code, by definition, never had an opportunity to take advantage of these improvements.

-In fact, as technology itself continuously advances, entirely new capabilities emerge that are as distinct as web interfaces to Cloud-based applications are from PC workstation-resident applications talking to behemoth 20th century mainframes via analog modems over landlines.
-There have been many a project whose prime goal was to migrate decades old system functionality into the 21st century.
+In fact, as the technology itself continuously advances, entirely new capabilities emerge that are as distinct as web interfaces to Cloud-based applications are from PC workstation-resident applications talking to behemoth 20th century mainframes via analog modems over landlines.
+There have been many a project whose prime goal was to migrate decades-old system functionality into the 21st century.
 That work never seems to end.

 But in a more general sense, there’s no such thing as 100% perfect code.
 At any point in history, including to this very day, most software applications were/are developed in an atmosphere of urgency to meet business deadlines.
 Releases are shoved out the door to meet a marketing and revenue goal for a particular fiscal period.
 Or, fixes and updates are slapped together into patches to assuage the anger of top customers ready to throw a vendor out and go with a competitor.
 It’s just real life.

 Nevertheless, when the work is done with the urgency of a clock ticking and managers and supervisors demanding deadlines be met, often the quality suffers at the mercy of speed to market.